The Distributed Application Revolution

-Capitalizing on the price spike, Xoana happily sells 100 of the HBX tokens she was awarded for doing so well on the entrance exam for sightseeing tokens to explore Boston before returning home.
-Unbeknownst to Xoana, Bill was the counterparty purchasing her HBX tokens off the exchange to guarantee a spot for his son in the live program, who was just short of the threshold needed to gain entry.
+Capitalizing on the price spike, Xoana happily sells 100 of the HBX tokens she was awarded for doing so well on the entrance exam for sightseeing tour tokens to explore Boston before returning home.
+Unbeknownst to Xoana, Bill was the counter party who purchased her HBX tokens off the exchange to guarantee a spot for his son in the live program.
+By provably burning 1,000,000 HBX tokens (eg sending them to an address with no private key) Bill effectively performed an HBX share buyback which indirectly increased the value of the remaining HBX.
+Bill’s large donation triggers an endowment board vote that results in 177 for, 134 against, and 15069 absent, just enough to grant his son admission to 1 of 10 spots held for legacy students.
+An OLED screen on a small bench outside of the political science lecture hall is updated showing Bill’s name as a silver level contributor to the department.

 The road ahead for Xoana will not be an easy one.
 Every class has a certain number of HBX tokens up for grabs, and competition is fierce.
 As a scholarship recipient she needs to be ever diligent as the top global performers in the free program can take her spot if she ever drops into the bottom decile of her class.